icecube/pisa/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+TODO: certain guides currently do not lend themselves to inclusion in these docs, such as the main readme or conventions markdown guide
+   -> need to make these docs the authoritative documentation source, and accordingly adapt the above documents (also seems to be in accordance with PISA design choices laid out in deactivated wiki)

 Welcome to PISA's documentation!
 ================================